workingwithbat/dayzmodfinder/README.md

 ![example](https://github.com/user-attachments/assets/f9bc3703-fc3f-41cb-b460-7f3a34228470)

 So here’s the deal: I’m lazy.
-Like most people, I don’t feel like manually adding every single mod into my DayZ "`start.bat`" one by one.
+Like most people, I don’t feel like manually adding every single mod into my "`start.bat`" one by one.
 It’s repetitive and annoying.

 That’s why I made a simple **batch file** (`.bat`) to do all the boring work for me.